Van Williams: Later career and retirement

 In 1981, he turned down the offer of a role in Falcon Crest, because it involved too much location shooting.
 Williams retired from acting in 1982 to open a communications company in Santa Monica, California that leases time on six two-way radio repeater stations.
-Williams was also a longtime reserve deputy sheriff with the Los Angeles County Sheriff's Department and worked at the substation in Malibu, California.
+He was also a longtime reserve deputy sheriff with the Los Angeles County Sheriff's Department and worked at the substation in Malibu, California.

 In 1993, Williams made a cameo in Dragon: The Bruce Lee Story as the director of The Green Hornet television program.

 In 2010, the filmmakers of the 2011 Green Hornet film adaptation had wanted him to make a cameo appearance as a cemetery guard, but Williams turned it down.

 Williams stated he did not care much for acting, citing some reasons being his resentment toward the people in the industry and their unfair method of going about things.
 He was also wary of typecasting, pointing to examples of failures it caused in people's acting careers, such as the case of George Reeves when he became too affiliated with his portrayal of Superman.
 This also became one of his concerns when playing The Green Hornet.
 Another concern was its strong similarity to Batman, but he claimed that because William Morris, his agent, wanted him to do it, he did it.
 He also stated that his only interest in acting was taking it up as a business rather than to gain celebrity status.